 Some of the more ‘fancy’ options, many include booze, are ideal for a more sophisticated get together that just says more than whipped cream and graham crackers.

-Try out one of these desserts today to find your favorite cheesecake recipe, ready for the summer.
+Try out one of these desserts today to find your favorite cheesecake recipe, (see also: 10 Scrumptious Eggnog Cheesecake Recipes You Will Love)ready for the summer.

 Frequently Asked Questions